Common notarisation mistakes and how to avoid them

 |---|---|---|

-| Signing in the wrong field | Multi-page document with similar signature blocks | Let the notary guide your placement |
+| Signing in the wrong field | Multi-page document with similar signature blocks | Let the notary public guide your placement |

 | Reading too quickly to confirm understanding | Pressure to finish fast | Ask questions whenever wording is unclear |